 - In cooperation with other levels of government and the B.C.
-Environmental Assessment Office, continue regulatory review to ensure British Columbia remains competitive, while maintaining the integrity of environmental, health and safety standards. - Identify the relative global positioning of B.C.'s exploration and mining sector compared with other significant mineral producing jurisdictions worldwide (countries, states, provinces, etc.). - Develop and implement a faster and simplified approach to multi-agency approval for exploration and mining activities through FrontCounter BC. - Expand and improve online service delivery by developing and implementing electronic payment and permitting options. - Manage the oversight of the Columbia River Treaty to ensure the value of downstream benefits continues to be realized. - Develop and implement new regulations for renewable fuels under the Greenhouse Gas Reduction (Renewable and Low Carbon Fuel Requirements) Act. - Work with First Nations, communities, industry and other government agencies to understand the effects of resource development and how through collaboration and progressive public policy, approaches can be developed and implemented to balance the interests and needs of local residents and resource developers.
+Environmental Assessment Office, continue regulatory review to ensure British Columbia remains competitive, while maintaining the integrity of environmental, health and safety standards. - Identify the relative global positioning of B.C.'s exploration and mining sector compared with other significant mineral producing jurisdictions worldwide (countries, states, provinces, etc.). - Develop and implement a faster and simplified approach to multi-agency approval for exploration and mining activities through FrontCounter BC. - Expand and improve online service delivery by developing and implementing electronic payment and permitting options. - Manage the oversight of the Columbia River Treaty to ensure the value of downstream benefits continues to be realized. - Develop and implement new regulations for renewable fuels under the Greenhouse Gas Reduction (Renewable and Low Carbon Fuel Requirements) Act. - Implement a new regulatory framework under the Oil and Gas Activities Act for industry, First Nations, government agencies and stakeholders which will strengthen regulatory oversight and protect the environment, health and safety. - Work with First Nations, communities, industry and other government agencies to understand the effects of resource development and how through collaboration and progressive public policy, approaches can be developed and implemented to balance the interests and needs of local residents and resource developers.